Factbox: When key U.S. states have to finalize election tallies

 NEVADA

 Nevada Secretary of State Barbara Cegavske, a Republican, is due to meet with state supreme court justices on Nov.
 24 to certify the vote.
-Trump allies on Nov.
-17 asked a court to halt certification or declare Trump the winner there.
+A judge on Nov.
+20 rejected an emergency bid by the conservative Election Integrity Project to halt the certification of results in Clark County, the state’s most populous county, over alleged fraud.
 Biden won Nevada by more than 33,000 votes, according to the Nevada secretary of state’s office.

 ARIZONA